 Read more below to find out how an aircon condenser unit works and its common problems that you should watch out for.

-The condenser unit helps the refrigerant or coolant in removing and absorbing the heat through a condenser coil within a room and emitting this heat into the external atmosphere.
-First, the refrigerant leaves the evaporator in the form of hot, high-pressure gas and enters through the suction line.
-A condenser is equipped with a piston that does the job of condensing the gas together.
+The AC condenser unit helps the refrigerant or coolant in removing and absorbing the heat within a room, and emitting this heat outdoors.
+First, the refrigerant leaves the evaporator in the form of hot, high-pressure gas, and enters through the suction line.
+An AC condenser unit is equipped with a piston that does the job of condensing the gas together to a liquid state.

 Has your air conditioner stopped blowing cold air altogether?
 Then it’s time to check the condenser for any sign of performance issues.
 While reduced or no cooling in a unit can mean a lot of things, starting with the condenser is a good way to diagnose the problem.

 In order for an air conditioner to work correctly, the discharge pressure should be higher than the suction pressure.
 In the case of a discrepancy between the discharge pressure and the suction pressure, the condenser and the air conditioner will fail to do their job.